Study in Australia

 Working as a student in Australia

 When you study on a student visa in Australia you can work up to 40 hours over 14 days from when your studies begin.
 During your holidays you can work as much as you want but you cannot work before you start your courses.
-Read more about working on a student visa at the Department of Home Affairs.
+Read more about working on a student visa in Australia.

 If you are studying for four months or less and travelling on a Working Holiday visa you can work as much as you want.
 You can start working the day you arrive in Australia and for up to a year, but no more than 6 months with the same employer.
 Read more about Working Holiday visas in Australia.